TeamMoonstorm/Starstorm2/SS2-Project/Assets/Starstorm2/README.md

 * Known Issues
     * Artifact codes are not placed in world, and can instead be found on the wiki.
 (For now)
+    * Pyro (beta config survivor) has a known bug that causes infinite flight with utility